Email Domain Health Checker

 ## Result Behavior

-The result gives a prioritized sender-domain health report and tells you which dedicated checker or guide section to use next.
+The email domain health report gives a prioritized sender-domain health plan and tells you which dedicated SPF, DKIM, DMARC, BIMI, TLS, or DNS checker or guide section to use next.

 ## AI Agent Notes